dbee01/keiste-solar-report/readme.txt

 == Description ==

-Keiste Solar Report is a powerful WordPress plugin that provides comprehensive solar panel analysis for Ireland, the UK, the USA and many other regions.
+Keiste Solar Report is a powerful WordPress plugin that provides comprehensive solar panel analysis for Ireland, the UK, the USA and Canada.
 Using Google's Solar API, it delivers accurate solar potential assessments, financial projections, and detailed ROI calculations.

 = Key Features =